alephium/voting-tutorial/docs/Voting Application on Alephium.md

 - `voters: [Address, 2]`: Fixed-size array of two voters Addresses

-The initial value of these variable and the issued token supply are specified as HTTP parameters of the contract deployment query.
+The initial value of these variables and the issued token supply are specified as HTTP parameters of the contract deployment query.
 State variables are declared as immutable by default, meaning that their value cannot be changed.
-Mutable variables are prefixed by the `mut` keyword and can only be updated by invoking one the contract methods.
+Mutable variables are prefixed by the `mut` keyword and can only be updated by invoking one of the contract methods.
 Let's examine each method in detail.

-## Token allocation
+### Token allocation
 ```rust
 pub payable fn allocateTokens() -> () {
   assert!(txCaller!(txCallerSize!() - 1) == admin)